Gylfi Sigurðsson: Everton

 On 16 August 2017, Gylfi signed for fellow Premier league side Everton for a reported £40 million transfer fee (with £5 million in potential add-ons), a club-record deal.
 Eight days later, he scored his first goal for Everton while making his full debut, with a shot from 50 yards in the UEFA Europa League play-off round second leg against Hajduk Split.
-On 26 November 2017, he scored his first Premier League goal in an Everton shirt against Southampton, but lost the match 1–4.
+On 26 November 2017, he scored his first Premier League goal in an Everton shirt against Southampton, but lost the match 4–1.
 He ended the 2017–18 season with 6 goals and 5 assists in 31 appearances.

-Gylfi started the 2018–19 season with Everton with an assist to Michael Keane in a friendly match against Valencia, while losing the match 2–3.
+Gylfi started the 2018–19 season with Everton with an assist to Michael Keane in a friendly match against Valencia, while losing the match 3–2.
 On 29 September 2018, he scored his first brace with the club in a 3–0 victory against Fulham.
 On 26 December 2018, he assisted and scored a penalty in a 5–1 victory against Burnley.

 Gylfi scored his 100th goal in English football during Everton's second round EFL Cup tie against Salford City on 16 September 2020.
 On 20 February 2021, he scored a penalty in a 2–0 league win over Liverpool at Anfield, sealing Everton's first away win over their rivals since September 1999.

 On 10 September 2021, Gylfi was left out of Everton's final Premier League squad for the 2021–22 season.
 He left the club in June 2022 when his contract expired.

+Lyngby BK

+In June 2023, Gylfi was in talks to join D.C.
+United, managed by his former Everton teammate Wayne Rooney.
+On 31 August 2023, he joined Danish Superliga side Lyngby Boldklub on a one-year deal.
+He made his debut on 22 September in his first professional game for over two years, as a 70th-minute substitute for compatriot Sævar Atli Magnússon in a 1–1 home draw with Vejle Boldklub.

+By mutual agreement, Lyngby confirmed on 21 January 2024 that Gylfi's contract had been terminated as he was battling back from injury.
+He had waived his salary during his rehabilitation, which could only happen if the agreement was terminated.
+The player and the club had agreed that he could sign a new deal after his recovery, but following a managerial switch, the club decided to not re-sign him.

+Valur

+On 14 March 2024, Gylfi signed a two-year contract with Valur, thus joining a Besta deild karla team for the first time in his senior career.
+He made his debut on 1 April in the Icelandic Super Cup, playing the first half against Víkingur, who won on penalties.
+Six days later in the first game of the league season, he scored to conclude a 2–0 home win over ÍA.

+Víkingur Reykjavík

+On 18 February 2025, Gylfi signed for fellow Besta deild karla club Víkingur Reykjavík.